-Figure 37.
+Figure 44.
 Differential (LVDS) Input Clock Connection

-The differential Clock line pair should have a characteristic impedance of 100Ω and be terminated at the clock source in that (100Ω) characteristic impedance.
-The clock line should be as short and as direct as possible.
-The ADC081500 clock input is internally terminated with an untrimmed 100Ω resistor.
+The differential input clock line pair should have a characteristic impedance of 100Ω and (when using a balun), be terminated at the clock source in that (100Ω) characteristic impedance.
+The input clock line should be as short and as direct as possible.
+The ADC08D1000 clock input is internally terminated with an untrimmed 100Ω resistor.

-Insufficient clock levels will result in poor dynamic performance.
-Excessively high clock levels could cause a change in the analog input offset voltage.
-To avoid these problems, keep the clock level within the range specified as V{ID} in the Converter Electrical Characteristics.
+Insufficient input clock levels will result in poor dynamic performance.
+Excessively high input clock levels could cause a change in the analog input offset voltage.
+To avoid these problems, keep the input clock level within the range specified in the Converter Electrical Characteristics.

 The low and high times of the input clock signal can affect the performance of any A/D Converter.
-The ADC081500 features a duty cycle clock correction circuit which can maintain performance over temperature.
-The ADC will meet its performance specification if the input clock high and low times are maintained within the duty cycle range as specified in the Converter Electrical Characteristics.
+The ADC08D1000 features a duty cycle clock correction circuit which can maintain performance over temperature even in DES mode.
+The ADC will meet its performance specification if the input clock high and low times are maintained within the range (20/80% ratio) as specified in the Converter Electrical Characteristics.

-High speed, high performance ADCs such as the ADC081500 require a very stable input clock signal with minimum phase noise or jitter.
+High speed, high performance ADCs such as the ADC08D1000 require a very stable input clock signal with minimum phase noise or jitter.
 ADC jitter requirements are defined by the ADC resolution (number of bits), maximum ADC input frequency and the input signal amplitude relative to the ADC input full scale range.
-The maximum jitter (the sum of the jitter from all sources) allowed to prevent a jitter-induced reduction in SNR is found to be where $t{J(MAX)}$ is the rms total of all jitter sources in seconds, $V{IN(P-P)}$ is the peak-to-peak analog input signal, V{INFSR} is the full-scale range of the ADC, "n" is the ADC resolution in bits and f{IN} is the maximum input frequency, in Hertz, to the ADC analog input.
+The maximum jitter (the sum of the jitter from all sources) allowed to prevent a jitter-induced reduction in SNR is found to be where $t{J(MAX)}$ is the rms total of all jitter sources in seconds, $V{IN(P-P)}$ is the peak-to-peak analog input signal, V{INFSR} is the full-scale range of the ADC, "N" is the ADC resolution in bits and f{IN} is the maximum input frequency, in Hertz, to the ADC analog input.

-$$t{J(MAX)} = (V{INFSR} / V{IN(P-P)}) \times (1/(2^{(N+1)} \times \pi \times f{IN}))$$ (1)
+$$t{J(MAX)} = (V{INFSR} / V{IN(P-P)}) \times (1/(2^{(N+1)} \times \pi \times f{IN}))$$ (3)